lacma2011/rails6_carrierwave_example/README.md

-# Rails 6 with CarrierWave
+# Rails 6 with CarrierWave.
+Cypress.

     Includes basic pages for ads database and cypress tests.
-Rails upgraded from Rails 5.2.3
+Rails upgraded from Rails 5.2.3.
+Cypress tests included.

 ## Installation with Docker